Error-mitigated quantum metrology via enhanced virtual purification

 Since virtual state purification (VSP)~\cite{PhysRevX.11.041036,PhysRevX.11.031057} does not require characterization of noise models, existing error-mitigated quantum metrology protocols are based primarily on it~\cite{PhysRevLett.129.250503,PhysRevA.109.022410,kwon2025virtualpurificationcomplementsquantum}.
 The basic idea of VSP is to exponentially suppress errors using collective measurements of $m$ copies of the target quantum state $\rho$ to measure the values with respect to the state $\rho^m/\tr(\rho^m)$.
 However, this approach imposes stringent requirements: (i) both input and ideal output states must remain pure throughout the protocol, and (ii) the noiseless component must dominate the noisy output state.
 These conditions become particularly challenging in quantum metrology applications, where repeated channel use for parameter encoding leads to large system sizes or deep quantum circuits.
 Consequently, error accumulation causes significant misalignment between the dominant noisy component and the ideal output state, leading to the failure of VSP.

-To address these limitations, we first introduce virtual channel purification (VCP)~\cite{liuVirtualChannelPurification2024} to quantum metrology.
-This approach offers distinct advantages over VSP by allowing error mitigation at arbitrary circuit locations rather than solely at the final output state.
+To address these limitations, we construct an error-mitigated quantum metrology protocol based on virtual channel purification (VCP)~\cite{liuVirtualChannelPurification2024}.
+VCP offers distinct advantages over VSP by allowing error mitigation at arbitrary circuit locations rather than solely at the final output state.
 Therefore, errors in quantum metrology can be suppressed before they are too large to mitigate.
 However, both VSP and VCP rely on performing collective quantum operations on different quantum subsystems to ``purify" the target quantum state.
 These operations may introduce substantial noise to physical experiments, thereby limiting the practical effectiveness of these methods.

-To further address this problem, we propose probabilistic virtual channel purification (PVCP) that incorporates probabilistic error cancellation (PEC)~\cite{PhysRevLett.119.180509,PhysRevX.8.031027} specifically tailored to VCP.
+To further address this problem, we propose enhanced virtual channel purification that incorporates probabilistic error cancellation (PEC)~\cite{PhysRevLett.119.180509,PhysRevX.8.031027} specifically tailored for VCP, referred to as VCP-PEC.
+While the combination of PEC with VCP has been discussed previously~\cite{liuVirtualChannelPurification2024}, our analysis of the impact of noise at various positions within VCP circuits reveals the existence of noise at certain positions that introduces no systematic errors.
+Consequently, PEC is strategically applied only at critical positions to efficiently cancel errors.
+The strategy for applying PEC can be naturally adapted for VSP, leading to the enhanced virtual state purification (VSP-PEC).
 Here, we focus on the sequential feedback scheme of quantum metrology, as it has been shown to outperform the parallel scheme in Hamiltonian parameter estimation and is more experiment-friendly~\cite{PhysRevLett.117.160801}.
-Concretely, our analysis of the impact of noise at various positions within VCP circuits reveals the existence of noise at certain positions that introduces no systematic errors.
-Consequently, PEC is strategically applied only at critical positions to efficiently cancel errors.
-The strategy for applying PEC can be naturally adapted for VSP, leading to the probabilistic virtual state purification (PVSP).